 What do the numbers tell us?

-California remains a lawsuit hotbed.
+California remains hotbed for a web accessibility lawsuit filings.
 This is because plaintiffs can add a state law discrimination claim under the Unruh Act.
 They can get $4,000 in statutory damages for every incident of discrimination without even having to prove an actual injury.

-The 5,930 California filings accounted for just over half the total number of filings nationwide.
+The filings in California accounted for just over half the total number of filings nationwide.
 New York was a distant second, with 2,774 lawsuits, and Florida was third, with only 1,054 lawsuits.
-In short, there were more ADA Title III suits filed in California than in all other 49 states combined.
+In short, there are more ADA Title III suits in California than in all other 49 states combined.

 California, New York, and Florida ADA Title III Federal Lawsuits (2013-2021)